sunshay/Resume/README.md

 Hey! what’s going on?
-I'm a software engineer.
+I'm a software Product Manager.
 🏄🏿‍♂️ wave...

 🛠